Data from Multiple Data Sources: Discovery of Key Fields

 • On the database level, key fields are the fields that are marked with the PXDBIdentity attribute and with IsKey = true.
 Key fields of this type are used to join data access classes.
 The key field with the PXDBIdentity attribute is a part of the database index, so the queries with the fields with the PXDBIdentity attribute execute faster than the queries with fields with only the IsKey attribute do.

-MYOB Advanced master classes (which are categorized as Profiles in the UI in workspaces and search results), such as Customer and InventoryItem, usually have two key fields—that is, one with the IsKey attribute, and another with the PXDBIdentity attribute.
+MYOB Acumatica master classes (which are categorized as Profiles in the UI in workspaces and search results), such as Customer and InventoryItem, usually have two key fields—that is, one with the IsKey attribute, and another with the PXDBIdentity attribute.
 The key fields of the InventoryItem class are InventoryID, which is marked with the PXDBIdentity attribute, and InventoryCD, which is marked with the IsKey attribute.
 For these classes, you use the field with the PXDBIdentity attribute to join classes in queries and the field with the IsKey attribute in other cases, such as for inquiry or report parameters.

-MYOB Advanced document and transaction classes (which are mentioned as Transactions in the UI in workspaces and search results)—such as SOOrder, ARInvoice, and ARPayment—usually have two or more key fields, which are marked with the IsKey attribute.
+MYOB Acumatica document and transaction classes (which are mentioned as Transactions in the UI in workspaces and search results)—such as SOOrder, ARInvoice, and ARPayment—usually have two or more key fields, which are marked with the IsKey attribute.
 For example, the key fields of the ARInvoice class are RefNbr and DocType.
 You can use both of these fields to join data access classes in queries.

 You can perform similar actions to explore any element you need for your inquiry.
 For the key fields of the data access class, you have to observe the data access class and the database table.
 To reveal the relationships between the data access classes, you inspect the fields of the main data access class and the related data access classes and review the structure of the corresponding database tables.